connormack/Car-Park-Finder/docs/design.md

 # Design

 ## Behavioural design
-UC1: A motorist wants to view all the car parks in a desired area in Bristol, in a table.
+UC1: A motorist wants to view the information of all the car parks in a desired area in Bristol.
+Otherwise, they want to view the information of all car parks in Bristol.
 ![Insert your Interaction/Sequence Diagrams for each use-case here.](images/sequenceDiagramUC1.png)

 UC2: As a motorist I want to find a car park on a map.